Potsdamer Platz: Europe's largest building site

 After 1990, the square became the focus of attention again, as a large (some 60 hectares), attractive location which had suddenly become available in the centre of a major European city.
-A lot of more than 720000 sqft at Potsdamer Platz had been acquired by Daimler-Benz in 1987 as an expression of faith in Berlin; in 1990, adjacent plots were bought by Sony and the ABB Group.
+A lot of more than 720000 sqft at Potsdamer Platz had been acquired by Daimler-Benz in 1987 as an expression of faith in Berlin; in 1990, adjacent plots were bought by Sony and ABB.
 The area was widely seen as one of the hottest, most exciting building sites in Europe, and the subject of much debate amongst architects and planners.
 If Berlin needed to re-establish itself on the world stage, then Potsdamer Platz was one of the key areas where the city had an opportunity to express itself.
 More than just a building site, Potsdamer Platz was a statement of intent.
 In particular, due to its location straddling the erstwhile border between east and west, it was widely perceived as a "linking element," reconnecting the two-halves of the city in a way that was symbolic as well as physical, helping to heal the historical wounds by providing an exciting new mecca attracting Berliners from both sides of the former divide.
 Whether fairly or unfairly, a great deal was riding on the project, and expectations were high.

 The Berlin Senate (city government) organised a design competition for the redevelopment of Potsdamer Platz and much of the surrounding area.
 Eventually attracting 17 entrants, a winning design was announced in October 1991, that from the Munich-based architectural firm of Hilmer & Sattler.
 They had to fight off some stiff competition though, including a last-minute entry by British architect Richard Rogers.

 The Berlin Senate then chose to divide the area into four parts, each to be sold to a commercial investor, who then planned new construction according to Hilmer & Sattler's masterplan.
 During the building phase Potsdamer Platz was the largest building site in Europe.
 While the resulting development is impressive in its scale and confidence, the quality of its architecture has been praised and criticised in almost equal measure.